A SINGLE 813 AMPLIFIER

 Note: 1) It has come to my attention that there is an error in the RF schematic.
 The capacitor going to the screen diode stack should be a 47nf (.047 uf) capacitor, not a 470nf (.470uf).

-2) I think the 1N4007 rectifier across the coil of "K1" is shown in the wrong direction.
+2) It appears he 1N4007 rectifier across the coil of "K1" is shown in the wrong direction.

 There has been many 813 amplifier articles written over the years in a half a dozen radio magazines and this one is not much different except for some outback engineering and humor in building it.
 Recently there was a very nice article written by C. J. Bourke, VK3YE featured in AR not so long ago.
 It featured 2) 813ís in the G2DAF configuration with Part #1 in April 1999 and Part #2 in March 1999.
 I highly recommend you read this fine article.